Making Performance

 • All meals: Vegetarian cuisine lovingly prepared with organic, seasonal ingredients.
 Food during your retreat is part of the creative nourishment.

-• Breakfast: A generous buffet—think bouillie d'avoine (oat porridge), fresh baked bread, local cheese, homemade jams, fruit, and eggs.
+• Breakfast: A generous buffet— oat porridge, fresh baked bread, local cheese, fruit, and eggs.

-• Lunch & Dinner: A colourful spread of hot and cold dishes served buffet-style and family style on alternating days.
-Local wine is offered with dinner.
+• Lunch & Dinner: A seasonal spread of hot and cold dishes served buffet-style and family style on alternating days.

-• All-day snacks: Teas, coffee, fruit, and biscuits are always available.
+• All-day snacks: Teas, coffee, fruit, and nuts are always available.

-• Local wine is available and offered through our “honor bar” & you can also pick up anything you desire in the local village and at the tantalizing farmer’s market.
+• Local wine is available and offered through our “honor bar” & you can also bring drinks to share from your region or pick up anything you desire in the local village.

 • Guided workshops and structured feedback sessions on your project